 "his body was found on the beach a stiffened corse, stretched out, and bleaching, as it were, in the white foam of the surf which was thrown about his lifeless remains as the mighty wave broke on the shore."
 (A Female Crusoe, 1847)

 Felipe's body was washed ashore...
 But Felipe's body floated to the outstretched.
-Lockjawed in grim death, the lover-husband softly clasped his bride, true to her even in death's dream.Melville would have recognized in the poetical language of "stiffened corse, stretched out, and bleaching" a borrowing from with one arm encirclingly James Thomson's The Seasons.
-The most obvious of quoted poets in the 1847 report is of course Cowper on Selkirk.
+Lockjawed in grim death, the lover-husband softly clasped his bride, true to her even in death's dream.Melville would have recognized in the poetical language of "stiffened corse, stretched out, and bleaching" a borrowing from with one arm encirclingly Winter Scenes in The Seasons by James Thomson.

 (Encantadas, Sketch Eighth, Norfolk Isle and the Chola Widow)